Dodgers' Gonzalez takes hitting break to heal tennis elbow

 Scott Van Slyke, Chase Utley, Rob Segedin and even 21-year-old top prospect Cody Bellinger could appear at first base for the Dodgers in Gonzalez's absence.
 Bellinger was invited to big-league camp for the second time this spring.

-NOTES: Cuban infielder Jose Miguel Fernandez agreed to a minor-league contract and reported to camp as a non-roster invitee.
+NOTES: Darin Ruf is off the Dodgers' 40-man roster after agreeing to a $1.1 million, one-year deal with Samsung Lions of the Korean Baseball Organization.
+The power-hitting Ruf is likely to play mostly first base with the Lions.
+Los Angeles acquired him from Philadelphia in November along with Darnell Sweeney in a deal for Howie Kendrick.
+The Dodgers had to clear a spot on their roster before they can announce the re-signing of veteran Chase Utley, although president of baseball operations Andrew Friedman has already acknowledged Utley will return. ...
+Cuban infielder Jose Miguel Fernandez agreed to a minor-league contract and reported to camp as a non-roster invitee.
 The 28-year-old defected in late 2015 after playing several seasons in Cuba's top league.
 He also played for Cuba in the 2013 World Baseball Classic.
 He resumed his career in the Dominican Winter League last fall, attracting the Dodgers' interest. ...
 Dodgers manager Dave Roberts doesn't plan to employ a platoon at catcher.
 Yasmani Grandal will be the everyday starter, he said.